Slow Cooker Baked Potato Soup

 - Add meat: For a meaty potato soup, add diced chicken, turkey, or ham.
 We love it with ham.

-- Toss in more vegetables: Any kind of veggies are perfect in this soup but my favorites are broccoli, cauliflower, carrots, and green beans.
+- Toss in more vegetables: Any kind of vegetable is perfect in this soup, but my favorites are broccoli, cauliflower, carrots, and green beans.

 - Make it creamier: Chop a block of cream cheese into cubes and add it to the soup at the end instead of sour cream for a thicker and creamier soup.
 This makes it so decadent and dreamy.

-- Cajun potato soup: Add a bit of my Cajun seasoning and some sweet poblano peppers for some heat and sweetness.
+- Cajun potato soup: For heat and sweetness, add a bit of my Cajun seasoning and some sweet poblano peppers.

-- Make it crack: To make this crack soup, sprinkle in some of my ranch seasoning to make the triple addictive combo of bacon-cheddar-ranch.
+- Make it crack: To make this crack soup, sprinkle in some of my ranch seasoning to create the triple addictive combo of bacon, cheddar, and ranch.

 - Make it vegetarian: In that case, omit the bacon.
-Feel free to add some extra vegetables, such as corn, red bell peppers, broccoli.
-Also, I would recommend adding in 2-3 teaspoons of Cajun seasoning to make up for the smoky bacon flavor.
+Feel free to add some extra vegetables, such as corn, red bell peppers, and broccoli.
+Also, I recommend adding 2-3 teaspoons of Cajun seasoning to compensate for the smoky bacon flavor.

-- Mix up the cheeses: Use your favorite type of cheeses or whatever you have on hand.
-I recommend including at least one sharp flavored cheese type, such as parmesan or cheddar for a deeper flavor.
+- Mix up the cheeses: Use your favorite type of cheese or whatever you have on hand.
+For a deeper flavor, I recommend including at least one sharp-flavored cheese type, such as parmesan or cheddar.

 - Instant Pot version: Make this creamy potato soup in the pressure cooker.